gitbito/ai-architect/README.md

 Bito provides this in a completely secure fashion, with the AI Architect available on-prem if you desire, and no AI is trained on your code.

-We suggest you use Anthropic AND Grok as your LLMs as that provides the best coverage and the best cost of indexing.
-It will cost you approximately USD$0.20 - 0.40 per MB of indexable code (we do not index binaries, TARs, zips, images, etc).
-If you do not provide a Grok key, your indexing costs will be significantly higher, approximately USD$1.00 - $1.50 per MB of indexable code.
+We suggest you provide API keys for both Anthropic and Grok LLMs, as that provides the best coverage and the best cost of indexing.
+Bito will use Claude Haiku and Grok Code Fast together to index your codebase.
+It will cost you approximately USD $0.20 - $0.40 per MB of indexable code (we do not index binaries, TARs, zips, images, etc).
+If you provide only an Anthropic key without Grok, your indexing costs will be significantly higher, approximately USD $1.00 - $1.50 per MB of indexable code.

 ### 1.1 Key capabilities of the AI Architect include: